TOP 3 Key CRM Findings from Study on Medium sized companies

 - As CRM systems become more diverse and offer more features, businesses with specific needs (such as real estate and manufacturing) are turning to software, often from manual methods, as a solution to their CRM needs.

-- Many SMBs are expecting to pay around $70 to $75 per user per month for a robust CRM system, but they may be overestimating both their own needs and the price they should pay for CRM.
+- Many companies are expecting to pay around $70 to $75 per user per month for a robust CRM system, but they may be overestimating both their own needs and the price they should pay for CRM.

-Most wanted CRM features for SMEs
+Most wanted CRM features

 Sales force automation is an important benefit that many businesses require from a CRM software.
-Although only 8 percent of the interviewed companies directly state that “sales automation” is something they require, the top three features they request—contact management (88 percent), tracking interactions (80 percent), and scheduling/setting reminders (75 percent) — are all important parts of sales force automation functionality.
+Although only 8 percent of the interviewed companies directly state that “sales automation” is something they require, the top three features they request—contact management (88 percent), tracking customer interactions (80 percent), and scheduling/setting Tasks/reminders (75 percent) — are all important parts of sales force automation functionality.

 The fact that email marketing (32 percent), sales pipeline/funnel monitoring (31 percent), reporting/analytics (28 percent) and integration with other platforms (20 percent) fall behind is a clear sign that many have problems to get the more basic parts of sales force automation in place.

 These features are natural to start focusing on once the basic parts are in place and actually used by the sales reps.